Coterminal Degrees at Stanford

 What is a Coterm?

-While most coterms complete some number of units for their master’s degrees during what typically would be fully undergraduate quarters of enrollment, there are many factors that impact how many units applicable to the graduate degree (if any) a coterm student might complete within the typical time a student spends as an undergraduate.
-How much bandwidth a student will have to begin additional graduate units will be influenced by factors such as whether or not a student completed units via transfer or test credit prior to matriculation at Stanford, pacing of undergraduate majors and the graduate programs, other opportunities such as minors, honors, research, extracurricular activities, etc.
+Coterminal Admission allows students to begin completing graduate units while they are still undergraduates.
+Most coterms complete some number of units of their master’s degrees during what would otherwise be undergraduate quarters.
+However, many factors can impact the number of units applicable to the graduate degree (if any) an individual coterm student will complete in addition to their undergraduate work during their undergraduate timeframe.
+The bandwidth a student will have to begin graduate units during their undergraduate quarters can be influenced by factors such as having completed units via transfer or test credit prior to matriculation at Stanford, the number of quarterly units earned each term, as well as enrollment considerations such as sequencing and scheduling for the various undergraduate majors and graduate programs.
+Additionally, pursuing other opportunities such as minors, honors, research, extracurricular activities, etc., can influence how long it will take a coterm student to finish both degrees.

 Coterms may move units between their graduate and undergraduate transcripts via coterminal course transfer.
 This allows undergraduates to try out units before applying to the program and, within a certain number of quarters before coterminal matriculation, subsequently move them to the graduate degree.
 For students with units potentially applicable to either their UG or GR degrees, it also allows flexibility for planning their degrees.